AlphaNext-Tech/backend-test/README.md

 ## Running the app

-Ensure NodeJS is installed on your machine, otherwise download and install from (https://nodejs.org/en) If yarn is not installed, simply run `npm install -g yarn` to install it
+Ensure NodeJS is installed on your machine, otherwise download and install from (https://nodejs.org/en) If yarn is not installed, simply run `npm install -g yarn` to install it. <br>
 First create a .env file at the root of the project, and add the environment variables included in the email:

 DATABASE_URI=